loader image

 The choice between OEM (original equipment manufacturer) parts and aftermarket parts also impacts your bill.
 OEM parts cost more but match factory specs exactly, while quality aftermarket parts can deliver reliable performance at a lower price.
 Labour rates across Mississauga range from $100 to $150 per hour at independent shops and $150 to $200 or more at dealerships.
 The severity of the problem and how quickly a technician can diagnose it also factor into your total.

-Oil Change Cost
+Oil Change Cost in Mississauga

-Brake Repair Cost
+Brake Repair Cost in Mississauga

-Transmission Repair Cost
+Windshield Repair Cost in Mississauga

-AC Repair Cost
+Suspension Repair Cost in Mississauga

 How Mississauga Car Repair Costs Compare to the GTA Average